OldRacingCars.com

 Alex Lowe in his Chevron B15C in 1000cc Formula 4 specification in 1975.
 Copyright Alex Lowe 2016.
 Used with permission.

-Built for 1970 with a different front end and F2 brakes, the 'B15C' was sold to John Ralph, fitted with a Felday F3 engine, and used used in a few F3 races in 1970.
+Built for 1970 with a different front end and F2 brakes, the 'B15C' was sold to John Ralph, fitted with a Felday F3 engine, and used in a few F3 races in 1970.
 It soon disappeared from F3 and was not seen again until 1974, when it was acquired from Derek Bennett by Alex Lowe (Liverpool) and raced in Formula 4 in 1974 and 1975.
 The car was described as having either Lucas or Cosworth engines.
-It was badly in an accident at Castle Combe in June 1975, and returned to the factory for repairs.
+It was badly damaged in an accident at Castle Combe in June 1975, and returned to the factory for repairs.
 Lowe replaced it with a newer Chevron B20, but the B15C was rebuilt as a rolling chassis and sold.
 Lowe has no recollection of who bought it.
 Subsequent history unknown.

 Driven by: John Ralph and Alex Lowe.
 First race: Silverstone, 26 Apr 1970.
 Total of 14 recorded races.